ngiambla/nnflex/README.md

 Use `accelerators/nio` as a reference.
 Here we show how we can implement a number of devices that an accelerator may use.

+## Features:

+ONNX Operations Supported:

+* Add: Full support
+* AveragePool: Full Support
+* BatchNormalization: Requires Verification
+* Clip: Requires Verification
+* Conv: Requires handling of Strides and Channel Grouping
+* Div: Full Support
+* Gemm: Full Support
+* MatMul: Full Support
+* MaxPool: Requires Verification
+* Mul: Full Support
+* Relu: Full Support
+* Reshape: Full Support
+* Squeeze: Full Support
+* Softmax: Requires Verification
+* Transpose: Full Support

+NNFlex provides the following classes for accelerator-device specialization:

+* Cache
+* Memory
+* PE
+* Tile
+* System

+Please read through `accelerators/nio` to see the use cases of these abstract classes.
+NNFlex also supports memory-mapping.
+Specifically, numpy-arrays are easily "mapped" (malloc'd) into the accelerator's memory.
+Operations on the numpy arrays are tracked implicitly (Python is pass-by-reference).
+Of course, mapped memory can be free'd as well.
+Running through MNIST with nnflex and nio takes about 3 seconds.

+Memory transactions are logged (at the request of the user) and output to a file suitable for consumption by `dramsim2`

 ## Tests